-For more than 20 years, the AMBER Alert System has been helping families find their missing children with alerts broadcasted to the community through radio, television, text messages, and other platforms.
+For more than 25 years, the AMBER Alert program has been helping families find their missing children with alerts broadcasted to the community through radio, television, text messages, and other platforms.
 With funding support from the Office of Juvenile Justice and Delinquency Prevention (OJJDP), AMBER Alert is used in all 50 states, the District of Columbia, Indian Country, Puerto Rico, the U.S. Virgin Islands, and 30 other countries.
-As of December 2020, 1,029 children have been rescued because of AMBER Alerts.